Ohio 17-year-old accused of fatally shooting his father after altercation

-WOOSTER, Ohio (WJW) – An Ohio teenager shot and killed his father after the two were involved in an altercation at a Wooster, Ohio home on Tuesday, according to police.
+An Ohio teenager shot and killed his father after the two were involved in an altercation at a Wooster, Ohio home on Tuesday, according to police.
+KTLA’s sister station WJW reports.

 The shooting happened just after 11 p.m. at a home on Gasche Street, according to a press release from the Wooster Police Department.
 When officers arrived, they found a man with a gunshot wound who was then taken to an area hospital.